The information in this article applies to:

 - For the purposes of this example, Bradbury & Bradbury Art Wallpapers> Modernism> Mod Generation> Now What (Sunshine) is used.

 - Right-click on the material and choose Copy from the contextual menu.

-You can also right-click on an unlocked user catalog and select New> Material to create a new material from an image file saved on your computer and edit it in the same manner as described in this article.
+You can also right-click on your user catalog and select New> Material to create a new material from an image file saved on your computer and edit it in the same manner as described in this article.